Read on to find out more about what’s involved in the role at Malvern Hills District Council.

-In May 2019 Malvern Hills District Council will be electing a whole new council with all 38 seats being contested.
-Many parish and town councils will also be holding elections.
+In May 2019 Malvern Hills District Council elected a whole new council with all 38 seats contested.
+Many parish and town councils also held elections.
+The next local election at Malvern Hills District Council is due to take place in 2023.
 So if there’s something you believe should be changed in your neighbourhood then maybe you are the person to do something about it?

 Below some of our existing councillors explain why they became a councillor:

 |Cllr Mick Davies, Independent councillor: “I started at parish council level due to some speculative new housing proposals then stood for the district council to ensure Morton residents had an influential voice.
 I passionately believe party politics has no place in local government and am proud to be an independent councillor.
 Although I’m retired, council work still takes up a lot of time but I try and prioritise those things that will have a positive, practical outcome.
 I hope I’ve inspired people to do something rather than just complain.”|

 |Cllr Caroline Bovey, Liberal Democrat: “I wanted to get involved in the decision-making process and felt I couldn’t complain unless I was willing to try and change things.
 Being a councillor does take up a big part of your life but it is extremely rewarding.
 The best part is helping people sort out issues they wouldn’t otherwise be able to deal with and when you can resolve something that matters to them you know you’ve made a difference to their lives.”|